-Essentials of animal cell culture-Animal cell culture, primary cells, cells lines.
-Adherent and non-adherent cells.
+Essentials of animal cell culture-Animal cell culture, primary cells, cell lines.
+CPE (Cytopathic effects), Adherent and non-adherent cells.
 Resources of cell lines and viability testing.
 Media and methods to culture animal cells.
 Subculturing and maintenance of animal cells.
 Medium preparation and methods to avoid contamination.
 Continuous and batch mode of large-scale cell culture.
 2D and 3D culture methods.
 Methods for encapsulation of animal cells and its advantages.
 Methods for Immortalization of primary cells and industrial applications of cell culture.